mcolyer/hacklet-remote/README.md

 ## Getting Started

-You'll need a Modlet starter pack and a computer running Linux to get started.
+You'll need a Modlet starter pack and a computer running Linux with Ruby 2.2.2 or higher installed to get started.

 ```shell
 # On Ubuntu/Debian based Linux